pedrolp321/gitstart/README.md

 > git config -l
 > ```
 >
-> Once GIT is configured, we can begin using it to access Github.
+> Once GIT is configured, we can begin using it to access GitHub.
 Example:
 >
 > ```
 > git clone https://github.com/<github_username>/<projectname>